Jeffreybekker/API-Project/README.md

 </table>

 *Example of a GET request to retrieve the cart:* <br>
-*Note: you can only get the cart items if you made a POST request before:*
 ![image](https://github.com/user-attachments/assets/069f0f6a-782f-4bf2-bdce-a4935bab9490)
+	*Note: you can only get the cart items after you made a POST request.*

 #### Orders
 ```